Wicklow Head Lighthouse

-Wicklow Head Lighthouse has overlooked Wicklow’s scenic coastline since 1781.
+Wicklow Head Lighthouse has overlooked Wicklow’s exceptionally scenic coastline since 1781.

 Relax in the sun at a window seat (the walls are over a metre deep).
-Walk down the road and take the stunning cliff path to see the seals.
-Explore all that County Wicklow has to offer from this wonderful base.
+Walk down the road and take the stunning cliff path to see the lively seals.
+Enjoy exploring all that County Wicklow has to offer from this wonderful base.

 Whether you’re feeling adventurous or maybe a little romantic, Wicklow Head Lighthouse is the perfect place to stay.

 A quick history